-(14) On receipt of any information or report pursuant to sub-section (12) in respect of a regulated person, the Commission may-
+- (14) On receipt of any information or report pursuant to subsection (12) in respect of a regulated person, the Commission may- - (a) require the regulated person to reorganise its affairs in a manner specified by the Commission; - (b) apply to the Court for an order to wind up, dissolve, liquidate or otherwise terminate, as appropriate, the regulated person upon such terms and conditions as the Court thinks fit; or - (c) take such action in respect of the appointment or continued appointment of the person appointed under subsection (1) (l) or (m) as the Commission considers appropriate.

-- (a) require the regulated person to reorganise its affairs in a manner specified by the Commission; or - (b) apply to the Court for an order to wind up, dissolve, liquidate or otherwise terminate, as appropriate, the regulated person upon such terms and conditions as the Court thinks fit; - (c) take such action in respect of the appointment or continued appointment of the person appointed under sub-section (1) (1) or (m) as the Commission considers appropriate. - (15) Where the Commission takes action under sub-section (14) it may- - (a) apply to the court for an order to take such other action as it considers necessary to protect the interest of clients or creditors of, or investors in, the regulated person; or - (b) take any other action provided for in sub-section (1) or (2).
+- (15) Where the Commission takes action under subsection (14) it may- - (a) apply to the court for an order to take such other action as it considers necessary to protect the interest of clients or creditors of, or investors in, the regulated person; or - (b) take any other action provided for in subsection (1) or (2). - 128.
+Notwithstanding any other provision, if the Commission considers it in the public interest to do so, the Commission may, at any time and without a hearing, apply to the court for an order-

-128. Application to the Court.
+Application to the Court.